Adya-Prasad/plan-pomodoro-session/README.md

 ══ Results ══════════════════════════════════════════════════════════════════════════
 [ FAIL 0 | WARN 0 | SKIP 0 | PASS 8 ]
 ```
-10. Since you write your functions and test that, now make it available to use with `load_all()`
+10. Since you wrote your functions and tested them, now make them available to use with `load_all()`
 ```
 load_all()
 ℹ Loading planPomodoroSession